-"We’re not in the same version that [Amazon is] anymore," he said.
+"We’re not in the same version that anymore," he said.
 "They sell subscription services and web things and products too, but we’re in the business of bringing interesting books to people, helping them discover things they didn’t already hear about that aren’t necessarily on the best seller lists."

 And you may be thinking, how can a brick and mortar book store thrive in the city of tech?

 "It’s a tech community but it's also a reading community.
 And there’s people who work at Amazon who like to shop at independent bookstores so we welcome everybody," Crossley said.